Scarlet fever is a contagious infection that mostly affects young children. It's easily treated with antibiotics.

 Check if you have scarlet fever

-The first signs of scarlet fever can be flu-like symptoms, including a high temperature of 38C or above, a sore throat and swollen neck glands (a large lump on the side of your neck).
+The first signs of scarlet fever can be flu-like symptoms, including a high temperature, a sore throat and swollen neck glands (a large lump on the side of your neck).

-The symptoms are the same for children and adults, although scarlet fever is much rarer in adults.
+The symptoms are the same for children and adults, although scarlet fever is less common in adults.

 Non-urgent advice: See a GP if you or your child: